-Lost and found items may be obtained in the Foyer.
-Items left over one month become the property of the school and may be discarded or donated to a charitable organization.
+Lost and found items may be obtained in the Fellowship Gym.
+Lost and Found items will be laid out on tables for students and parents to look through at the end of each month.
+Any item that has not been claimed will become the property of the school and may be discarded or donated to a charitable organization.